Orcus-IRL/personal_projects/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the repository and create a pull request with your enhancements or new projects.
+Feel free to fork the repository and create a pull request with your enhancements or new projects. if you have any ideas let me know, maybe we can do a project together.

 ## License